tipresias/tipresias/data_science/docs/source/index.rst

-.. augury documentation master file, created by sphinx-quickstart.
+.. machine_learning documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to project's augury API docs!
+Welcome to project's machine_learning API docs!
 =============================================

 .. toctree::